CorndelWithSoftwire/DevOps-Course-Starter/README.md

 ```

 ## Migration from Trello to Mongo
-Set the DB_URL and run
+Set the DB_URL to point to the mongo instance and run
 ``
 PYTHONPATH=. python3 migration/migration_trello_to_mongo.py
 ``